-ViewDS uses an attribute's ordering matching rule when performing a greater-than or less-than search, and when ordering search results.
+ViewDS uses an attribute's ordering matching rule when performing a greater-than or lessthan search, and when ordering search results.

-Substrings matching rules
+Substring matching rules

-ViewDS uses an attribute's substrings matching rule when searching for a substring in an attribute's value.
+ViewDS uses an attribute's substring matching rule when searching for a substring in an attribute's value.